SeanTolstoyevski/unspokenPy3/README.md

 ***

 I don't want to do  hurt the author of the add-on.
 Unspoken is a very important add-on for me.
 NVDA without it is bad 😢 .
 I wanted to open the source code to everyone.
 Please respect the great effort of the Unspoken main developer.

-**Note**:

-If you are not a developer, I wouldn't recommend running the add-on in beta.

-## Issues that need help
+## Issues that need help and Desired features

-I searched and couldn't find it.
-Feel free to create a PR for the problem.
-A very simple problem for experienced NVDA developers 🤗.
+### ISSUES:

-1. Press NVDA+ctrl+f3
+* Press NVDA+ctrl+f3
-after, the add-on don't run.
+	- after, the add-on don't run.

+### Desired features:
+* Themes
+	- Users want to be able to switch between themes and customize sounds.
+Unfortunately, I don't have much time for this as I am interested in other projects.
+If you are a developer with plenty of time, you can create a PR for this feature.

 ## License